UnseenWizzard/git_training/README.md

 The new commit introduces the changes that we've made on the `change_alice` branch into master.

 As you'll remember from before, revisions in git, aren't only a snapshot of your files but also contain information on where they came from from.
 Each `commit` has one or more parent commits.
-Our new `merge` commit, has both the last commit from _master_ and the commit we made on the other branch as it's parents.
+Our new `merge` commit, has both the last commit from _master_ and the commit we made on the other branch as its parents.

 ### Resolving conflicts